aleju/gan-error-avoidance/README.md

 Similar to the previous video, but training was done on the 10kcats datasets at 64x64 with 3 LIS modules (showing the results of the last module).
+Note that this is not the exactly same model as for the images above.
+The eyes seem to have less artifacts here.
+This model used one more layer in G and D as well as two more LIS modules.
+One of these factors likely resulted in less structural artifacts.
+Due to aggressive cropping the training images ended up looking a bit blurry.

 [![Training on 10kcats 160x160 after](images/videos/glis_10kcats_160x160_only_after.jpg)](http://www.youtube.com/watch?v=16PP68-onwQ)